TheBeef/BittyHTTP/README.md

 Bitty HTTP is written in C and only requires the C standard library to compile and run.

 **HOWEVER** you must provide functions to access your sockets.
-A Posix/Berkeley sockets example is provided.
+A Posix/Berkeley sockets example is provided (as well as a WinSock example).
 Therefor you must be able to compile on a Posix system with Berkeley sockets.

 You must also have GCC or some other C99 compiler.